PLEASE SEE THE TAB AT THE TOP OF THE PAGE DEDICATED

-St Peters’ Church Freston, unfortunately, must be locked as it was broken into on more than one occasion.
+St Peters’ Church Freston, unfortunately, must be locked as it has been broken into on more than one occasion.
 On the Church page, there are links to pictures of the inside of this friendly church when it has been decorated for special occasions.
-If you wish to look inside the telephone numbers of the two churchwardens can be found in the porch.
+If you wish to look inside the church the telephone numbers of the two churchwardens can be found in the porch.

-In the churchyard, there is a war memorial that has a unique wood carving that is called Peace.
+In the churchyard, there is a recently renovated war memorial called Peace.

 Freston Wood is renowned for the blanket of bluebells and the wild garlic growing in the wood.